notatestuser/chainline-contracts-kt/README.md

 ![Chain Line](http://d.pr/f/Oo2c4f+)

-**Get anything to anywhere, powered by the blockchain.** Chain Line is a modern peer-to-peer courier network that gets products and valuable items to their destinations with near-zero risk.
+**Get anything anywhere, powered by the blockchain.** Chain Line is a peer-to-peer shipping network that gets products and valuable items to their destinations with near-zero risk.

 It works by moving an item's cost between peers as it travels through the system.
 A central "hub" contract controls "reserved funds" in Chain Line [smart wallets](https://github.com/notatestuser/chainline-contracts-kt/wiki/Smart-Wallet) running custom verification scripts.
 Chain Line features a user reputation system and relies on no external systems, operating entirely on the blockchain.